A Beginner’s Guide to Underglazes

 Underglazes test tiles v.2 : one side clear glazed, the other unglazed.

 It’s important to know that an underglaze final color will change depending on the clay it’s used on and the glaze you’ll pair it with.
 Some clear glaze won’t be compatible with your clay, your underglaze, or both.
 Most clears containing zinc will not work with reds and browns, sometimes greens.
 Kitten clear glaze recipe will make my blacks runny and smudge most colors.
-It’s ok if you don’t necesseraly want crisp lines.
+It’s ok if you don’t necessarily want crisp lines.
 But I rely on crisp lines and very defined edges so, this one’s not for me !

 A few clear glazes will also craze on various clay bodies.
 Kitten clear and tucker’s ultra clear will craze on plainsman P300 porcelain for example.
 All of these combinations are highly variable so you just have to test your combos multiple times.